rztypi/rztypi/README.md

 Hi there!
-I'm Rezz, a software developer from the Philippines.
+I'm Rezz, a software engineer from the Philippines.